-The investment strategies that are available through the PWM Advisory Program and the NB Investment Platform are limited to, and will include, (i) proprietary strategies (i.e., generally all of the Private Wealth Management Account strategies, NB Mutual Funds, Affiliated CITs, and, where applicable, NB Private Funds) and (ii) non-proprietary strategies (i.e., Third-Party Separate Account strategies, Third-Party Mutual Funds, ETFs, unaffiliated CITs and, where applicable, unaffiliated Private Funds) approved by the Third-Party SMA Provider, and further narrowed by the Neuberger Berman Investment Strategy Group ("ISG").
+The investment strategies that are available through the PWM Advisory Program are limited to, and will include, (i) proprietary strategies (i.e., generally all of the Private Wealth Management Account strategies, NB Registered Funds, Affiliated CITs, and, where applicable, NB Private Funds) and (ii) non-proprietary strategies (i.e., Third-Party Separate Account strategies, Third-Party Registered Funds, unaffiliated CITs and, where applicable, unaffiliated Private Funds) approved by the Third-Party SMA Provider, and further narrowed by the Neuberger Berman Investment Strategy Group ("ISG").
 ISG screens the list of strategies that are on Third-Party SMA Provider's approved lists to determine which subset of strategies are appropriate to include.
 In addition, on a limited basis from time to time, ISG will, specifically for one or more accounts, approve a complementary non-proprietary strategy not approved by Third-Party SMA Provider (including a Private Fund), but vetted through ISG's diligence process.
 In both cases, ISG adheres to a framework developed by ISG that defines how third-party strategies are complementary to those offered directly by NBIA and its affiliates.
 Complementary strategies are generally defined as strategies where there are meaningful differences in style, investment approach, or underlying securities/exposures (e.g., ADRs, currencies, region, etc.) from those strategies offered directly by NBIA and its affiliates.
 Other sources of differentiation include passive strategies or those with a fully-integrated or focused ESG process.
-Because ISG limits the non-proprietary strategies that are available through the PWM Advisory Program and the NB Investment Platform to those that are complementary to proprietary strategies, certain non-proprietary strategies will be excluded from the programs because of their similarities to a proprietary strategy, including non-proprietary strategies that have better performance records or lower fees than the corresponding proprietary strategies.
+Because ISG limits the non-proprietary strategies that are available through the PWM Advisory Program to those that are complementary to proprietary strategies, certain non-proprietary strategies will be excluded from the programs because of their similarities to a proprietary strategy, including non-proprietary strategies that have better performance records or lower fees than the corresponding proprietary strategy.
 The available strategies and the use of proprietary strategies and non-proprietary strategies PWM Program Clients for whom NBIA provides OCIO services and other PWM Clients could vary from one another and from the other investment platforms of NBIA or its affiliates.
-Where a PWM Program Client or Platform Client maintains a relationship with a third-party intermediary, this could limit the strategies in which their Client Accounts can be invested, including limiting the strategies to only those managed by NBIA or excluding Non-Proprietary Separate Accounts.
+Where a PWM Program Client maintains a relationship with a third-party intermediary, this could limit the strategies in which their Client Accounts can be invested, including limiting the strategies to only those managed by NBIA or excluding Non-Proprietary Separate Accounts.
+Where a PWM Program Client holds, prior to their participation in the PWM Advisory Program, Third-Party Mutual Funds or Third-Party ETFs that have not been approved by the Third-Party SMA Provider or vetted by ISG, NBIA generally intends to manage out of these assets into approved strategies within three (3) years, at which time, unless otherwise agreed, the shares or interests of such Third-Party Mutual Funds or Third-Party ETFs will be moved below-the-line or into a brokerage account and will no longer be advised by NBIA.